 About the Executive Director

-Steve Coxon is assistant professor of gifted education at Maryville University where he directs programs in gifted education including the graduate programs, the Maryville Young Scholars Program to identify and serve high ability children from groups traditionally underrepresented in gifted programs, and the Expanding FIRST® LEGO® League to Diverse Students Program.
-He holds his Ph.D. in gifted education from the College of William and Mary and conducts research on developing spatial ability and creativity in pK-8 gifted children.
-Steve has more than 50 publications and presentations, is the science education columnist for Teaching for High Potential, and is the author of the book, Serving Spatially-able Learners.
-He volunteers as a judge advisor for FIRST® LEGO® League events in the St. Louis region.
+Steve Coxon, PhD is assistant professor and director of programs in gifted education at Maryville University including this program, the graduate program, and the Maryville Young Scholars Program to identify and serve high ability children from groups traditionally underrepresented in gifted programs.
+He holds his PhD in gifted education from the College of William and Mary and conducts research on developing STEM talents in pK-8th grade gifted children, especially spatial ability, mathematics, and creativity.
+Steve has more than 35 publications and 30 juried presentations, is the science education columnist for Teaching for High Potential, the book review editor for Roeper Review, and is the author of the book Serving Visual-Spatial Learners.
+He serves as an educational consultant, project and program evaluator, and professional developer.
+He volunteers as a judge advisor for FIRST® LEGO® League events in the St. Louis region and as a member of the St. Louis FLL Planning Committee.
+He has helped to start JFLL and FLL teams at several low-income schools in the St. Louis region.

 About the Managing Director